Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 The initial Gaussian probability distribution is

-with $\sigma_i^2=1/k_i$ (eq.~(\ref{position pdf}) at $t=0$).
+with $\sigma_i^2=1/k_i$ (Eq.~(\ref{position pdf}) at $t=0$).

-To compute the probability density function of the work, we adopt the following approach: while there exist an infinite number of paths connecting the points $(x_i, t_i)$ and $(x_t, t)$, we focus solely on the paths that yield a specific amount of work, denoted as $W$, regardless of the initial and final points.
-Hence, the PDF of the work can be expressed as follows:
+Considering there exists an infinite number of paths connecting the points $(x_i, t_i)$ and $(x_t, t)$ to compute the probability density function of the work, we adopt the following approach.
+We focus solely on the paths that yield a specific amount of work $W_D$, regardless of the initial and final points.
+Hence, the PDF of the work can be expressed as follows

-Since the work $W_D$ is independent of $x_t$ for $t < t_f$, the work probability is stationary, and the previous equation simplifies to:
+Since the work $W_D$ is independent of $x_t$ for $t < t_f$, the work probability is stationary, and the previous equation simplifies to